Webcertain blog

 3 lesser-known platforms for digital marketing in France

-The French market is wealthy and digitally mature, making it very attractive to businesses wanting to expand internationally.
+The French market is sizeable, wealthy and has a decent level of digital maturity, making it very attractive to businesses wanting to expand internationally.

 You are probably familiar with how to do digital marketing on the global platforms like Google, Facebook and Amazon – but did you know that the French have many of their own platforms, that are worth considering if you want to target this market?